 Nisshin Seifun Group is actively engaged in PR, IR and SR activities, and provides accurate information about the business activities of the Group's companies widely to society in a timely and appropriate manner, on a continuous basis.
 In this way, we work to ensure that our stakeholders are able to correctly understand and evaluate the Group, and we strive to gain their trust.
 The Group has also received positive external evaluations of its CSR-focused management initiatives, and has been chosen for inclusion in Socially Responsible Investing (SRI) indices including FTSE4Good Index Series, FTSE Blossom Japan Index, S&P/JPX Carbon Efficient Index, and SOMPO Sustainability Index.
-In 2021, Nisshin Seifun Group was certified as a White 500 (large enterprise category) company with the 225 constituents of the Nikkei Stock Average (Nikkei 225), one of the leading stock indices in Japan, and has been assigned an AA Long-term Issuer Rating by the Japan Credit Rating Agency, Ltd., the highest rating level for a domestic
+In 2021, Nisshin Seifun Group was certified as a White 500 (large enterprise category) company with exceptional management initiatives to promote health and productivity.
+(Please see page 39 for information about our initiatives in health and productivity management activities)

-Japan
+FTSE Blossom Japan